krauserrobledo/TODO-List-APP-frontend/README.md

       - subtask usecases.

     - Fixed issues between repository and category use cases.

     - Repository implementation for remaining repository interfaces.

+      - tag repository.

+      - subtask repository.

     ### ***Stores creation for using Services***